huanhe4096/download-nih-reporter/prompt.md

 - Use SentenceTransformer to embed the string to text embedding, use the model `google/embeddinggemma-300m` or any user provided model slug.
 - Due the large size of dataset, please batch the embedding request to SentenceTransformer.
 - Save all the embedding to `./gpa.embedding.npy` file, which is a NumPy file.
 User can also specify where to save.
-- Once the high dimensional embedding is ready, user can reduce the embedding to 2d using umap (python umap-learn package).
+- Once the high dimensional embedding is ready, user can reduce the embedding to 2d using tsne (python opentsne package).
-- The 2d embedding can be saved into a `./nih-reporter-grants.embd.npy` file.
+- The 2d embedding can be saved into a `./gpa.embd.npy` file.
 User can also specify where to save.
 - Once the 2d embedding file is ready, user can merge the tsv file with the 2d embedding
 -  Each step, e.g., generate text embedding, dimension reduction, and merge, can run seperately.
 So we don't need to re-run embedding or dimension reduction again.
 - For each step, please show a progress bar, especiall generate text embedding and merge. for umap, turn on verbose.